aliyun/aliyun-oss-ruby-sdk/README.md

       :access_key_secret => token.access_key_secret,
       :sts_token => token.security_token)

-Note the ':sts_token' parameter must be specified for using STS.
-You can also apply for a token with a policy through 'STS::Client'
-For details, refer to [API Documentation][sdk-api].
+**Note:** the `:sts_token` parameter must be specified for using STS.
+You can also apply for a token with a policy through `STS::Client`, for details, refer to [API Documentation][sdk-api].

 ### List all the current buckets

     buckets = client.list_buckets
     buckets.each{ |b| puts b.name }

-The 'list_buckets' command returns an iterator for you to get the information of each bucket in order.
+The `list_buckets` command returns an iterator for you to get the information of each bucket in order.
 Bucket For the object structure, see {Aliyun::OSS::Bucket} in the API documentation.

 ### Create a bucket